Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Simulation Set-up

 We study incompressible flow of a constant density fluid within a planar rectangular domain $[0,L_x]\times[0,L_y]$, illustrated in Fig.~\ref{fig:domain_sketch}.
 The fluid motion is driven by a stochastic force, and the domain is subject to periodic boundary conditions.
 The flow obeys the 2D Navier-Stokes equation

 where $\mathbf{u}=u\mathbf{\hat{x}} + v\mathbf{\hat{y}}$ is the 2D velocity field, $\rho$ is the constant density, $p$ is the pressure, $\nu$ is the kinematic viscosity and $\mathbf{f}$ is the driving force.
-The force $\mathbf{f}$ is chosen to be white in time, to have zero spatial mean, and to be random, acting within an isotropic forcing band centered on a typical forcing scale $\ell$ and injecting energy at a rate $\epsilon$.
+The force $\mathbf{f}$ is chosen to have zero spatial mean, to be random and white in time, acting within an isotropic forcing band centered on a typical forcing scale $\ell$ (defined as the arithmetic mean of the largest and smallest length scales in the forcing band) and injecting energy at a rate $\epsilon$.
+In Appendix \ref{sec:forcing_details}, we describe in detail how the width of the (narrow) forcing band is selected.
 The forcing spectrum is flat over the forcing band and the randomness consists in uniformly distributed phases of the complex Fourier modes.
 To simplify Eq.~\eqref{eq:NSE}, we introduce the stream function $\psi (x, y, t)$ such that $\mathbf{u}=\left(\partial_y \psi,-\partial_x \psi\right)$, satisfying the incompressibility constraint $\nabla \cdot \mathbf{u} = 0$.
 We note that in our set-up, following \cite{bouchet2009random}, the only mechanism for saturation of large-scale condensates in Eq.~(\ref{eq:NSE}) is viscous dissipation, which decreases in strength as the length scale increases.
 Many studies of 2D turbulence therefore include additional saturation mechanisms, such as Rayleigh friction \cite{boffetta2012two,frishman2017jets}.
 In the interest of simplicity we retain here only viscous dissipation in order to reduce the number of model parameters.
-For this reason the dynamics of large-scale structures described below are not expected to follow the results of \cite{frishman2017jets}.
+It is known that the condensate properties, including the qualitative spatial profile of the large-scale flow, depend explicitly on the choice of saturation mechanism in 2D turbulence (specifically, whether the condensate saturates by viscosity or Rayleigh friction \cite{frishman2017culmination,doludenko2021coherent}).
+For this reason the dynamics of large-scale structures described below are not expected to follow the results of \cite{frishman2017jets}, where Rayleigh friction is considered.

-The system is characterized by three nondimensional control parameters: the aspect ratio $\delta$, the scale separation $\Lambda$, and the forcing-scale Reynolds number $\R$, defined as
+The system is characterized by three a priori nondimensional control parameters: the aspect ratio $\delta$, the ratio $\tilde{\ell}$ between forcing scale and domain size, and the forcing-scale Reynolds number $\R$, defined as

 respectively.
 The average kinetic energy density of the flow is given by

 where $\langle \cdot \rangle$ is the domain average.
 A typical velocity scale dictated by the forcing is $u_f = (\epsilon\ell)^{1/3} $, giving the forcing energy scale